Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Stable intestinal mucosa, fewer pathogens

-Piglets with 1% clinoptilolite in feed.
+Piglets with 1% clinoptilolite in their feed.
 Result: more intraepithelial lymphocytes (a sign of stable mucosal immunity), fewer pathogenic germs in feces, significantly lower diarrhea score.
 Mucosal structure improved measurably histologically.

 Note: Source: Veterinarni Medicina 61(6):317–327

-Wu et al. (2013) · Broiler chickens · peer-reviewed
+Wu et al. (2013) · Broiler Chickens · peer-reviewed

-Reduced inflammation, longer intestinal villi, more antioxidants
+Less inflammation, longer intestinal villi, more antioxidants

 Note: Source: Poultry Science 92:684–692